math #

 fn radians(degrees f64) f64

-radians converts from degrees to radians.
+radians converts an angle in degrees to a corresponding angle in radians.

 fn round #